 Rancho Cucamonga Sex Crime Defense

 It is crucial that you are aware of California laws for underage sex crimes.
-If you find yourself facing charges for statutory rape, it is crucial that you contact a legal defense team immediately.
+If you find yourself facing charges of statutory rape, it is crucial that you contact a Rancho Cucamonga sex crime attorney immediately.
 Fighting a sex crime charge can be an uphill battle, but our team at Newman & Allen has the experience needed to defend you.
-Contact us today to set up a consultation with our Rancho Cucamonga criminal defense attorneys.